jplusplus/lockfile/README.md

 with LockFile("data.csv") as lockfile:
     # Do things involving data.csv here
+    #
+    # A file called `data.csv~lock` is temporarily placed in the same
+    # directory, in a way that avoids the most obvious race conditions.

 except ResourceLocked:
     print("Another script is currently working on data.csv.
 Try again later!")
 ```